Linzdigr/GPR/README.md

 # GPR Project

-This project is intended to provided a way to see under the ground thanks to the FMCW radar technology.
+This C++ project is intended to provided a way to see under the ground thanks to the FMCW radar technology.
+It is based on [this conference](https://gpradar.eu/onewebmedia/TU1208_GPRforeducationaluse_November2017_FerraraChizhPietrelli.pdf).

 Two antennas are used (Rx & Tx).